An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Introduction

-As for higher dimensions, Balogh, Bollob\'as, and Morris~\cite{BBM3D} determined the sharp threshold for $p_c([n]^d, r)$ in the case $d = r = 3$ and proved the upper bound of the sharp threshold result for all constant $d \geq r \geq 2$.
-Later, Balogh, Bollob\'as, Duminil-Copin, and Morris~\cite{BBDCM} proved the corresponding lower bound.
-These results are substantially more difficult than the corresponding result for $p_c([n]^2, 2)$.
-In order to state these results, we need to introduce more notation.
+Turning to higher dimensions, Balogh, Bollob\'as, and Morris~\cite{BBM3D} proved a sharp threshold result for $p_c([n]^3, 3)$ and proved an upper bound on $p_c([n]^d, r)$ for all constant $d \geq r \geq 2$.
+Later, Balogh, Bollob\'as, Duminil-Copin, and Morris~\cite{BBDCM} proved the corresponding lower bound and so established the sharp threshold result for all constant $d \geq r \geq 2$.
+These results are substantially more difficult than the proof of Theorem~\ref{thm:Holroyd}.